pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git.md

 ## Why Git?

 Back in the day, there were all kinds of source control systems.
 The ones I remember were all pretty easy to use, but were all centralized&mdash;meaning that only one person could edit any given file at any given time.
-Worse, it meant that there wass one central source of truth; if that were corrupted or lost, everything would be gone.
+Worse, it meant that there was one central source of truth; if that were to be corrupted or lost, everything would be gone.
 Git solves these problems and [doesn't have to be hard to use](https://levelup.gitconnected.com/git-doesnt-have-to-be-hard-e1e115be6668).

 ## Get Git